Running VeRCYE manually

 3. Setting Up Your Base Directory

-) organizes region-specific geometries and APSIM simulations by year, timepoint, and region (See Details).
+The base directory (your study head dir) organizes region-specific geometries and APSIM simulations by year, timepoint, and region (See Details).

 -